Sebastian-Fitzner/veams.org/resources/templating/data/pages/methodology/css/introduction/methodology__cssIntro.md

 ### Instruments And Prefixing

-The class systematic of Veams determines that we have to prefix our instruments (Regions, Components, Blocks).
+The class systematic of Veams determines that we have to prefix our instruments (Regions, Components, Blocks, Utilities).
 As a result these instruments are very easy to recognize:

 1. Regions (`.r-`)
 2. Components (`.c-`)
 3. Blocks (`.b-`)
+4. Utilities (`.u-`)

+_For Utilities prefixes are optional, because many frameworks already provides helper classes._

 ### File/Folder Structure